 Boone Hall Plantation

 Cypress Gardens in Moncks Corner provided one of the most iconic scenes in the film when Noah and Allie paddle through the swamp inhabited by swans.
 While they don’t actually live there, it was no less beautiful.
-The attraction, built in 1927, is currently closed until further notice due to flooding damage, but we hope that it will reopen soon for visitors to enjoy.
+The attraction was built in 1927 and visitors can go out in boats to see the swamp.

 Alternatively, the Francis Beidler Forest has a similar cypress swamp that can be navigated by canoe.
 It’s about an hour north in Harleyville.

 Set on King Street, the yellow-painted William Aiken House dates back to 1810.
 Today, it’s one of the city’s most beautiful wedding venues with formal parlors, a wrap-around veranda, and landscaped gardens around a two-hundred-year-old magnolia tree.

 Located right across the street from the American Theater, this setting was used in the scene where Allie hears about Noah and has a meltdown in the bathtub after her dress fitting.

 The campus of the College of Charleston, which dates back to 1770, has been featured in many television and film projects, including Dear John, O, and The Patriot.
 The founders of the college included three signers of the Declaration of Independence.
 One of the buildings on George Street was seen where Lon picks up Allie at school.